-To facilitate the potential increase in port throughput and to mitigate the risks caused by additional vessels utilising the port’s shipping channels, the Gatcombe and Golding Cutting channels will need to be duplicated in the future, and potentially other port shipping channels in the long-term.
+To facilitate the potential increase in port throughput and ensure a safer two-way passage for shipping vessels, the Gatcombe and Golding Cutting channels will need to be duplicated in the future, and potentially other port shipping channels in the long-term.

 Based on current and predicted shipping demand over the next five years, there is no immediate requirement for the Gatcombe and Golding Cutting channel to be duplicated.

-Due to the long lead-in time required for pre-dredging tasks, including environmental baseline data collection, impact assessment, government approval processes, detailed design and dredge contractor procurement, it is necessary to undertake the preparation of the Channel Duplication Project Environment Impact Statement (EIS) over the next six months.
+Due to the long lead-in time required for pre-dredging tasks, including environmental baseline data collection, impact assessment, government approval processes, detailed design and dredge contractor procurement, it is necessary to undertake the preparation of the Channel Duplication Project Environment Impact Statement (EIS).

 The project will include:

 - Duplication of the existing Gatcombe and Golding Cutting channels